-I practice yoga to cultivate clarity and strength, balance and awareness – that sense of fully being, making space, and accessing stillness, while being as useful as possible in our individual roles in the world – even in the midst of all the doing and turbulence.
+We practice yoga to cultivate clarity and strength, balance and awareness – that sense of fully being, making space, and accessing stillness, while being as useful as possible in our individual roles in the world – even in the midst of all the doing and turbulence.
 Along this path, we begin to understand (or remember) a bit more about what we’re doing here.

-I am also trained as a scientist/engineer, and am currently working as a postdoctoral researcher at the National Center for Atmospheric Research (NCAR), where I work on modeling the polar ice sheets as part of a large, collaborative earth system model in the Climate and Global Dynamics laboratory.
-I hold a BS from Rice University (2009) and a PhD from the University of Colorado in civil engineering (with my main research involving modeling meltwater drainage and ice dynamics of the Greenland ice sheet).
+I am trained as a scientist/engineer, and am currently a postdoctoral fellow at the National Center for Atmospheric Research (NCAR), where I work on modeling the polar ice sheets and global climate as part of a large, collaborative earth system model in the Climate and Global Dynamics laboratory.
+I hold a BS from Rice University (2009) and a PhD from the University of Colorado (2018) in civil engineering (with my main graduate research involving numerical modeling of meltwater drainage and ice dynamics of the Greenland ice sheet).

 From 2009-2011, I lived and worked as an environmental health (water and sanitation) Peace Corps volunteer in an indigenous village in the Comarca Ngäbe-Buglé, in Panama.
 If you’re curious about what that world is like, have a look here.